 Marina goes for a strike to the head.

 Ridzuan dodges Marina’s stick and walks away.

 Ridzuan: People have pre-conceived judgment about me and my family.
-We are constantly being highly judgemental of people which in turn makes us really paranoid of getting judged by others.
-It’s this bad never ending cycle that we Bruneians have.
+We are constantly being highly judgemental of people, which in turn makes us really paranoid of getting judged by others.
+It’s just this bad never ending cycle that we Bruneians have.
 And all you get is skepticism and hatred that doesn’t benefit anyone.